The Art of the Entryway: First Impressions Start with Storage

 Purposeful Design Starts with Understanding Function

 Designing a successful entryway begins with defining its function.
 For some households, the space operates primarily as a drop zone—keys, bags, shoes, and coats all land here first.
 Others may use it as a mudroom, a high-traffic buffer that takes on dirt, moisture, and outerwear.
-In contrast, some prefer a more formal presentation, using the entryway to impress guests with elegant design and restrained decor.
+In contrast, some prefer a more formal presentation, using the entryway to impress guests with elegant design and elaborate decor.

 Interior designer Emily Henderson emphasizes the importance of practicality at the outset.
 “Function comes first,” she said in an interview with Better Homes & Gardens.
 “Design only works when it solves a problem.”
 This advice applies whether you have a narrow hallway or a grand foyer.
 Once the primary use is clear, it becomes easier to select storage solutions that complement both the home’s style and the family’s routines.